 The Nile River is the longest river on Earth, stretching for 6,650 kilometres.
 Located in the northeast part of Africa, the river passes through 11 countries before flowing into the Mediterranean Sea.

-A popular way to discover the Nile is by taking a Nile River cruise.
+A popular way to discover the Nile is by taking a Nile River cruise, and it is a must on any Egypt itinerary!
 While on the cruise, you'll be able to see many famous attractions along the way.
 These include Egypt's ancient tombs and pyramids.

 Some other activities that you can partake in on the Nile include jet boating, swimming, fishing, kayaking, and white-water rafting.
 For a more up-close experience with the Nile, you can visit its source in Uganda.